 Purchase Date — Click the date field, use the picker or type directly (e.g., "1/15/2024")

-Purchase Price — Enter the amount you paid (numbers only)
+Purchase Price — Enter the amount you paid (hidden for gifts and inherited items)

 Retailer (Optional) — Enter where you bought it